 I decided to focus my attention on helping to promote public health.
 A friend and I started a video production company producing health education videos, including a video for the parents and caregivers of children with HIV/AIDS.

-A decade later I took a job at a public-health agency, where I had the opportunity to develop public outreach programs to combat domestic violence, eating disorders and depression.
-And I published a health magazine in Southern California to promote wellness and highlight some of the medical advances that are revolutionizing disease treatment.
+A decade later I took a job at a public health agency, where I had the opportunity to develop outreach programs to combat some of society’s most intractable problems, such as domestic violence, eating disorders and depression.
+I also published a health magazine to promote wellness and the treatment and prevention of disease.

-In the decades since the AIDS crisis, my life has taken me from journalism to health education to higher education — a journey I could not have envisioned when I began my career as a reporter at a weekly newspaper in 1975.
+In the decades since the AIDS crisis, my life has taken me from journalism to health education to higher education — a journey I could not have envisioned when I began my career at a weekly newspaper in 1975.

-Today, I remember the many courageous AIDS activists and medical professionals I interviewed during the epidemic, people who continue to inspire me to do my best in difficult times.
-Although Bobbi Campbell did not survive the AIDS epidemic, his message of hope did.
+Today, I remember the many courageous AIDS activists and medical professionals I interviewed during the pandemic — people who continue to inspire me to do my best in difficult times.
+Although Bobbi Campbell did not survive the AIDS pandemic, his message of hope did.
 As the nation confronts another pandemic, I hold fast to that promise: We will survive.